Exchange study at Howest

 Incoming exchange students can only register AFTER receiving the official admission notification by the Howest International Office.

 Howest has cashless campuses.

-All payments should be made via a European debit or (international) credit card.
+Howest has cashless campuses.
+All payments should be done through a bank (BE), debit (EU) or credit card (International).
 This is also the case for the “petty cash” payments like in our beverage machines or the purchase of a coffee in our cafeterias: no cash allowed in any of those.
-Those payments are made through your Howest student card, on which you can upload money via your debit or credit card.
+Those payments are made through your Howest student card, which you will receive during the welcome activities, on which you can upload money through your bank, debit or credit card.

 Experiences of international students at Howest